sileod/tasknet/README.md

 ## Task instances and example

 Each task template has fields that should be matched with specific dataset columns.
 Classification has two text fields `s1`,`s2`, and a label `y`.
-Pass a dataset to a template, and fill-in the mapping between the tempalte fields and the dataset columns to instanciate a task.
+Pass a dataset to a template, and fill in the mapping between the template fields and the dataset columns to instantiate a task.
 ```py
 import tasknet as tn; from datasets import load_dataset